hmmpsNorthOffice/CustomVideoPlayer/README.md

 **360 Videos:**

-There is currently one screen dedicated to 360 videos.
+There is currently two screens dedicated to 360 videos.
 Only monoscopic equirectangular type videos will work.
 I have been using the youtube-dl.exe utility in a DOS command shell to get these from Youtube.
 Here is the structure of that command:

 *C:\temp>youtube-dl.exe -f bestvideo[ext=mp4] --user-agent '' URL*